llvm/llvm-project/clang/docs/APINotes.rst

 ================================================

-**The Problem:** You have headers you want to use, but you also want to add extra information to some of the APIs.
-You don't want to put that information in the headers themselves---perhaps because you want to keep them clean for other clients, or perhaps because they're from some open source project and you don't want to modify them at all.
+**The Problem:** You have headers you want to use, but you also want to add extra information to the API.
+You don't want to put that information in the headers themselves --- perhaps because you want to keep them clean for other clients, or perhaps because they're from some open source project and you don't want to modify them at all.

-**Incomplete solution:** Redeclare all the interesting APIs in your own header and add the attributes you want.
+**Incomplete solution:** Redeclare all the interesting parts of the API in your own header and add the attributes you want.
 Unfortunately, this:

 * doesn't work with attributes that must be present on a definition
 * doesn't allow changing the definition in other ways